Elika Abdolrazzaghi

-Elika Abdolrazzaghi (الیکا عبدالرزاقی; born August 9, 1979) is an Iranian actress.
+Elika Abdolrazzaghi (الیکا عبدالرزاقی; born 9 August 1979) is an Iranian actress.
 She has received various accolades, including a Hafez Award.

 Career

-Elika Abdolrazaghi began her acting career in 1997 by attending acting courses under the renowned Iranian director Hamid Samandarian.
-Her early career was centered on theater, where she performed in several plays.
+Elika Abdolrazaghi began her acting career in 1997 by attending acting courses under the Iranian director Hamid Samandarian.
 Her television debut came in 1998 with a role in Gomshodeh, a TV series directed by Masoud Navabi.
 Her first appearance in cinema was with a role in the 1999 film Mummy 3.

 Elika gained widespread recognition and fame with her performance in Ghahve-ye Talkh (Bitter Coffee), a popular series directed by Mehran Modiri, released on home video.
 Her work in Ghahve-ye Talkh earned her critical acclaim and public recognition.

 In 2012, she was awarded the Hafez Award for Best Actress in a Comedy for her performance in Ghahve-ye Talkh, solidifying her position as one of Iran's notable comedic actresses.

 Personal life

 At the age of 11, Abdolrazzaghi was diagnosed with Guillain–Barré syndrome.
 In 2012, she married fellow actor Amin Zendegani.